Injured skater Plushenko retires from Games, overshadows men's hockey

 At the Iceberg Skating Palace, there was disbelief when the announcement came over the public address system that the 31-year-old would not compete in the men's individual figure skating event after he injured himself during his warm-up.

-The news came just seconds before Plushenko was due to start his short programme, and left a stunned audience wondering if they had witnessed the end of a glittering career.
+The news came just seconds before Plushenko was due to start his short program, and left a stunned audience wondering if they had witnessed the end of a glittering career.

 Plushenko, a controversial selection for the Games because of the lack of competitive action in the build-up, won his fourth Olympic medal on Sunday when he helped Russia triumph in the inaugural team competition.